tock/tock-www/_pages/tockworld6/agenda.md

 > There will be vegetarian options at all meals.

 A light breakfast and coffee service will be provided each morning of the main workshop.

 Lunch will be provided each afternoon.
 Dinners will generally be on your own.

-We may try to orgagnize a group dinner one evening if folks are interested.
+We may try to organize a group dinner one evening if folks are interested.

 ## Travel

 There are few options for getting to Charlottesville, VA.

-### Airplane
+**Airplane**

 Airport options: